Gilbert–Shannon–Reeds model

-In the mathematics of shuffling playing cards, the Gilbert–Shannon–Reeds model is a probability distribution on riffle shuffle permutations that has been reported to be a good match for experimentally observed outcomes of human shuffling, and that forms the basis for a recommendation that a deck of cards should be riffled seven times in order to thoroughly randomize it.
+In the mathematics of shuffling playing cards, the Gilbert–Shannon–Reeds model is a probability distribution on riffle shuffle permutations.
+It forms the basis for a recommendation that a deck of cards should be riffled seven times in order to thoroughly randomize it.
 It is named after the work of Edgar Gilbert, Claude Shannon, and J. Reeds, reported in a 1955 technical report by Gilbert and in a 1981 unpublished manuscript of Reeds.

-The model
+Description

 A riffle shuffle permutation of a sequence of elements is obtained by partitioning the elements into two contiguous subsequences, and then arbitrarily interleaving the two subsequences.
 For instance, this describes many common ways of shuffling a deck of playing cards, by cutting the deck into two piles of cards that are then riffled together.
 The Gilbert–Shannon–Reeds model assigns a probability to each of these permutations.
 In this way, it describes the probability of obtaining each permutation, when a shuffle is performed at random.
 The model may be defined in several equivalent ways, describing alternative ways of performing this random shuffle: